Trade-off Between Optimal Efficiency and Envelope Correlation Coefficient for Antenna Clusters: Optimization Problem and Constraints

 where $\gamma_{mn}$ is used in a similar manner as $\beta_{mn}$.

-The trivial solution for zeroing channel correlation is to set either $\pVvec_m$ or $\pVvec_n$ to zero vector.
-Nevertheless, this would lead to a situation in which $P_{mm}$ or $P_{nn}$ equals zero.
-Such a scenario is unacceptable since it disables one of the clusters.
+Optimization problem~\eqref{eq:OptTaskReference} constrained solely by relations~\eqref{eq:MutRealPowerConstr} and~\eqref{eq:MutImagPowerConstr} would end in a trivial solution, where some $\pVvec_m$ would be a zero vector, which would mean that corresponding $\Prad_{mm}$ vanishes.
+Such a scenario is unacceptable since it disables one of the clusters (and with it the corresponding communication channel).
 Hence, another set of constraints must be defined.
 To that point, self-radiated powers $\PradSelf{m}$ are constrained via

 stating that the channel radiates a user-defined ratio~$\alpha_{mm}$ of total radiated power.

 Considering the constraints defined above, the modified optimization problem reads

 This definition fully controls radiated power optimization and far-field correlation while maximizing total efficiency.